SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 allows to focus a reader's attention to important objects as well as to improve the overall readability of your profile page.

-Four layout-templates are possible:

-1. tall and across both columns

-2. tall but only one column wide

-3. short and only one column wide, the smalles possible size

-4. short and across both columns

 ## Manage versions

 It is possible to create a snapshot of your exposition, which you can